Condorraptor: Description

 The holotype of Condorraptor is MPEF-PV 1672, a left tibia.
 Additional remains (MPEF-PV 1673 through 1697 and MPEF-PV 1700 through 1705) have also been referred to the species, including vertebrae, teeth, rib and chevron fragments, partial hip bones, femurs, a metatarsal IV, and a pedal phalanx.
 All of these remains were from the same locality of the holotype and likely represent the same individual.
 In 2007, various media outlets reported that an articulated skeleton of this species was discovered by a team led by Oliver Rauhut, but this find has not been described or referenced in literature.
 Also in 2007, Rauhut described a fragmentary partial skull, MPEF 1717, from the Canadon Asfalto Formation.
 Due to the skull's size, locality, tetanuran characteristics, and differences from the cranial material of Piatnitzkysaurus, it is possible that it belongs to Condorraptor.
 The type specimen was a juvenile that was about 4.5 metres long and it weighed about 200 kg.
-In 2016 Molina-Pérez and Larramendi estimated the probable adult specimen (MPEF 1717) at 8.5 meters and 1.65 tonnes.

 Condorraptor is notably similar to another theropod from the same formation, Piatnitzkysaurus.
 Unique among tetanurans, these two share a flat anterior surface of the anterior presacral centra.
 However, it can be distinguished from Piatnitzkysaurus and other megalosauroids by several diagnostic features.
 Although some features considered diagnostic by the original description were later shown to be present in other megalosauroids, several features are still only known in Condorraptor.
 These include: